Insert a table

 Note: in case you select not to show table borders clicking the button or deselecting all the borders manually on the diagram, they will be indicated by a dotted line in the document.

 To make them disappear at all, click the Nonprinting characters icon at the Home tab of the top toolbar and select the Hidden Table Borders option.

 - Cell Background - the color for the background within the cells (available only if one or more cells are selected or the Allow spacing between cells option is selected at the Table tab).

 - Table Background - the color for the table background or the space background between the cells in case the Allow spacing between cells option is selected at the Table tab.

-The Table Position tab is available only if the Flow option at the Text Wrapping tab is selected and contains the following parameters:
+The Table Position tab is available only if the Flow table option at the Text Wrapping tab is selected and contains the following parameters:

 - Horizontal parameters include the table alignment (left, center, right) relative to margin, page or text as well as the table position to the right of margin, page or text.